quii/learn-go-with-tests/why.md

 such as:

 - Developer empowerment
+- Generally "good" code.
+Sensible separation of concerns, etc etc
 - Communication skills
 - Architecture
 - Observability
 - Deployability
+- Automated tests
 - Feedback loops

 I am going to focus on refactoring.
-It's a phrase that get's thrown around a lot "we need to refactor this" said to a developer on their first day of programming without a second thought.
+It's a phrase that get's thrown around a lot "we need to refactor this" - said to a developer on their first day of programming without a second thought.

 Where does the phrase come from?
 How is refactoring just different from writing code?

 ### Factorisation